johnn3/notebook/blog2.md

 ![Alt text](blog2-3.PNG)

 Note that there are also '...' since this table has 7488 rows of data with 26 columns of dimensions.

+NOTE: This is just a snippet of what one can do in the jupyter environment, all in all this was primarily a demonstration of what can be achieved with simple python, but ultimatly, the visual aspect is what I am trying to promote.